sensundi/lesson-two/slides/CLASS.md

 ###  What is a Web Framework?

 - Provides structure for your code
 - Makes common work trivial
- - Lets you focus on the parts special to your project.
+- Lets you focus on the parts unique to your project

+Ideally:

-1. Protect you from the __DANGEROUS__ things.
+1. Protects you from the __DANGEROUS__ things
-2. Protect you from the __TEDIOUS__ things.
+2. Protects you from the __TEDIOUS__ things

 ---